calimero-archive/docs/docs/getting_started/market_place.md

 ## Viewing  installed applications

-All installed token are viewed from **Applications** which is located in the left navigation menu of the console.
+All installed contracts are viewed from **Applications** which is located in the left navigation menu of the console.

 ![](../../static/img/applications.png)